RogerHuba/roger_python_guide/class_26/roger_facilator.md

     - work smarter not harder - this leaves in the idea that you'll still be working hard ;)
     - do more of the good stuff and less of the bad
     - Don't reinvent the wheel
+  - MVC Architecture - The MVC (Model-View-Controller) architecture enables easy distinction between different layers of a web app.
+You can work with the application’s visual presentation and logic independently, and Django will automatically update and sync the changes.
+MVT or Model-View-Template architecture is another way Django developers like you refer to the Django architecture as it uses templates instead of components.
+  - Templates - Django has a powerful templating engine that works on its personal markup language.
+Templates are HTML code files that are used to display data- be it static or dynamic.
+Templates contain no application logic, only having information regarding visual content.

+  The Django templates are used for generating dynamic HTML web pages.

+  - DRY Principle - “Don’t repeat yourself” Python employs philosophy to provide developers with a clean, manageable working environment.
+Django enforces the DRY principle in everything, creating a single space for storing each distinct object.
+Django normalizes the values everywhere removing redundancies and allowing the developer to focus on the application logic.

+  - Authentication and Security Developers chose Django because it comes with a full-featured, secure user authentication system.
+It handles user accounts, manages cookies, user groups, and sessions, and keeps track of permissions.
+This lets you easily build sites that allow users to create accounts and safely sign in and out of the accounts.

+  Django has a state-of-the-art security system that helps developers against common security lapses such as SQL injection, cross-site scripting, clickjacking, and cross-site request forgery.

+  - DRF - The Django REST framework (DRF) is a component toolkit built on top of the Django framework for creating REST APIs.
+An API is an interface for interacting with databases.
+RESTful APIs are conformed to the REST architecture and are used for listing, modifying, creating, and deleting data on web servers using the HTTP protocols.

+With DRF, developers have access to web browsable APIs with a huge Django community backing and easy-to-use documentation.

 - **What**
   - Sometimes you'll get enough people agreeing on the best ways to combine those practices and a "framework" emerges.
   - One of the most popular, and long lasting, frameworks around is [Django](https://www.djangoproject.com/).
     - Check out the first qoute you see "Django makes it easier to build better Web apps more quickly and with less code."
+    - Who usus Django?
+Instagram, Spotify, YouTube, The Wa Post, , The Guardian, the NY Post, bitBucket, DropBox, Pinterest, Mozilla, NASA, National Georgaphic, and a big one.
+Google Search, Reddit,
     - Highlight the page title "The Web Framework for Perfectionists with Deadlines"
     - Head down to the **Meet Django** section and tease out the common themes like rapid, fast, clean and pragmatic.
 - **How**